numba/numba/docs/source/developer/mission.rst

 This document is the mission statement for the Numba project.
 It exists to provide a clear description of the purposes and goals of the project.
-As such, this document provides background on Numba's users and use-cases, and also outlines the project's overall goals and its future direction.
+As such, this document provides background on Numba's users and use-cases, and outlines the project's overall goals.

 This is a living document: